grafana/mimir/docs/sources/mimir/reference-configuration-parameters/index.md

   # (advanced) IP address to advertise in the ring.
 Default is auto-detected.
   # CLI flag: -compactor.ring.instance-addr
   [instance_addr: <string> | default = ""]

+  # (advanced) Minimum time to wait for ring stability at startup.
+0 to disable.
+  # CLI flag: -compactor.ring.wait-stability-min-duration
+  [wait_stability_min_duration: <duration> | default = 0s]

+  # (advanced) Maximum time to wait for ring stability at startup.
+If the
+  # compactor ring keeps changing after this period of time, the compactor will
+  # start anyway.
+  # CLI flag: -compactor.ring.wait-stability-max-duration
+  [wait_stability_max_duration: <duration> | default = 5m]

   # (advanced) Timeout for waiting on compactor to become ACTIVE in the ring.
   # CLI flag: -compactor.ring.wait-active-instance-timeout